 Spring is a time of renewal; it gives us the chance to look forward with a backward glance.
 I’m thinking about all I’ve done this past year, letting go of the past, of my grief, and leaving things behind that are no longer useful to me.
 One of those things is my career in human resources.
 But that’s for another blog.
-Another is the over 400 eBay auctions that sent my Dad’s trains to new homes.
+Another is the over 400 online auctions that sent my Dad’s trains to new homes.
 A year later, I’m still at it with no end in sight.
 I thought it was a good time to reflect on the experience and describe to you what it’s like to undertake a project like this.

-Selling on eBay is labor intensive.
+Selling online is labor intensive.
 It takes a LOT of time, effort, research and accuracy, especially if you don’t know much about what you are selling and your customers know a lot more than you.
 To list a single item, for example a Pennsylvania locomotive and tender, I have to answer the following questions:

 What is it?

 Even if Dad labeled a box with information about the item inside, I still must verify that it is what it says it is.
 Sometimes he was wrong.
 Yesterday I hunted around for information on a Bowser 4-6-2 Pacific locomotive but the photos and diagrams didn’t match the item in the box—after about an hour of searching, I discovered that it wasn’t a Bowser; it was made by Varney.
 After a year of handling these heavy die cast locomotives, I have learned that they are made by Bowser, Varney, Mantua or John English.
 Knowing this reduces my searching time considerably, but in the beginning it would have taken me a day to figure it out.
 Besides, if I had mistakenly listed it as “Bowser,” I would have instantly received messages from knowledgeable and helpful modelers informing me of my ignorance.